nembrinj/protofablab/2023/README.md

-## example of paho usage with a certificate
+## example of client paho usage with a certificate

 assuming the certificate is stored as ./certs/ca.crt